 - Only have time for a day trip?
 The New Bedford Whaling Museum is hosting special programming specifically for the upcoming winter recess.
 Each day offers a host of free learnings and activities for the whole family to enjoy, celebrating the remarkable life and legacy of Captain Paul Cuffe.

-24. And while you’re there…try the hot cocoa at Woods Hill Pier 4
+24. Try the hot cocoa at Michelin Woods Hill Pier 4

 The upscale waterfront farm-to-table restaurant has a house made hot cocoa cart featuring the most extravagant chocolate to sip on this season!
-Pick from four cocoa bomb flavors, two different marshmallow options and your choice of milk and whipped cream, and assemble the drink at your table!
+Build your perfect hot cocoa with their customizations and enjoy it with waterfront views.

 25. Celebrate the Lunar New Year in Boston

-Cambridge’s Sumiao Kitchen has a special menu to commemorate the Year of the Wood Snake.
-The Hunan kitchen in Kendall Square is known for its bold flavors.
+Cambridge’s Sumiao Kitchen has a special menu to commemorate the Year of the Horse.
+The Hunan kitchen in Kendall Square is known for its bold flavors and recently earned a nod from Michelin guide.
 On Lunar New Year’s Eve, with a tradition of good fortune – red envelopes filled with surprises will be distributed!
 Find even more Lunar New Year festivities happening this month in Boston.

 26. Indulge yourself in some local chocolates (all month long)